SunnyM00n/Game-Boy-Cartridges/MBC1 (Type A, SRAM)/README.md

 1) <a href="https://www.gbxcart.com/">**GBxCart**</a>.
 This is a perfect option if you want an easy way to make Game Boy cartridges without a lot of extra effort.
 This is a standalone flasher that plugs into your computer via USB.
 The cartridge circuit board is fully compatible with it, and it makes reflashing games extremely easy using <a href="https://github.com/lesserkuma/FlashGBX">lesserkuma's FlashGBX software</a>.
 2) <a href="https://github.com/sanni/cartreader">**OSCR**</a> by sanni.
 This is the Open Source Cart Reader, capable of making backups of both the ROM and RAM contents of cartridges across many different systems - like the NES, SNES, Genesis, and of course Game Boy and Game Boy Advance.
 And you can also use it to flash these Game Boy cartridges.
 The OSCR however requires assembly (or someone to assemble it for you) and is a bit more cumbersome to interface with on a PC, but it's an extremely powerful tool that I can't recommend enough if you want to expand past Game Boys.
 3) At the lowest level, you can buy an EEPROM programmer with a TSOP chip programming adapter.
 The downside to this method is that you have to desolder the chip every time you want to program it.
 The <a href="https://flashcatusb.com/">FlashcatUSB</a> is one popular option in retro spaces, but I use the <a href="https://xgecu.myshopify.com/products/xgecu-new-t48-tl866-3gprogrammer-v12-01-support-28000-ics-for-spi-nor-nand-flash-emmc-bga153-162-169-100-221-tsop-sop-plcc">T48 programmer</a> with the <a href="https://xgecu.myshopify.com/products/100-original-xgecu-adp_f48_ex-1-tsop48-special-adapter-for-nor-flash-only-use-on-t48-tl866-3g-programmer">TSOP48 adapter</a>.

+### How to Program the Cartridges

+<a href="https://github.com/MouseBiteLabs/Game-Boy-Cartridges/wiki">Check out the wiki for more information.</a>

 ## Battery Safety